The very popular cricket

 A great rugby nation

 XV Rugby.
 Australia is one of rugby's great historical nations, and a historic rival to the terrible New Zealand All-Blacks.
 The Wallabies, with their famous golden yellow jerseys and green shorts, were world champions in 1991 and 1999 (beating France in the final at Cardiff's Millennium, 35-12) and World Cup finalists in 2003 and 2015.
-Australia has been chosen to host the World Cup in 2027.
+Australia has been chosen to host the World Cup in 2027; let's hope that the national team, full of young talent, can bounce back by then after its fiasco at the 2023 World Cup, where it failed to get past the group stages.

 Rugby union.
 Although Rugby Union (XV rugby) is the most popular form of rugby in the world, Rugby League (XIII rugby) is undoubtedly the most popular in Australia.
 In 1895, a majority of popular clubs in the north of England decided to break away from the British Rugby Football Union to form what would become Rugby League.
 The main reasons given were the Rugby Football Union's refusal to compensate for lost Sunday working hours and to reimburse players' train fares.
 Several rules were gradually modified (touch, scrum, etc.) to make the game faster.
 In 1906, two third-row posts were abolished to create additional space.
 The first Australian rugby union club was founded in 1864, at Sydney University.
 The sport is most popular in Queensland and New South Wales, which play each other every year at the State of Origin at the end of May.

 Rugby 7s (or Sevens).
-A variation of XV rugby, this is one of the flagship events of the Commonwealth Games.
-Every four years, the 24 leading rugby nations come together to compete in the Rugby Sevens World Cup and win the Melrose Cup.
+A variation of XV rugby, this is one of the highlights of the Commonwealth Games.
+It is also an Olympic discipline.
+Every four years, the 24 leading rugby nations come together to compete in the Rugby World Cup Sevens and win the Melrose Cup.

 Many other traditional sports